shreya-gs/FullStack/README.md

     * Splitting the data into Training and validation sets.

   * **Model Building:**
-    * We used ResNet50 Model architecture which offers better performance and capacity to capture complex features.
+    * I have used ResNet50 Model architecture for better performance and capacity to capture complex features.
     * Adding custom layers like Average pooling 2D layer, Dense Layers
     * Frozing the layers of the ResNet base model to avoid overwriting learned features.
     * Compiled the model using binary cross-entropy, Adam optimizer and performance metrics as accuracy.